 This post shows the transformation function that calibrates predictions from a model trained on downsampled data back to the original data.
-We’ll do the derivation of the transformation and a scikit-learn example with simulated data.
+We’ll get an intuition, do the derivation of the transformation, and a scikit-learn example with simulated data.

 Real-time bidding and natural language processing pre-training are two applications were positive cases are much rarer in the data than negative cases.
 As an example, there are thousands users who don’t click on an ad for each user who does, an even fewer who buy something after the click compared to every user who just ignored it.